 Guarded beaches on Miami Beach - PHOTO GALLERY

-These stations are supported by Lieutenant personnel in four-wheel drive vehicles.
+We have 35 lifeguard stations which are supported by Lieutenant personnel in four-wheel drive vehicles.
 Additional support is provided by all-terrain cycles, a twenty-seven foot rescue vessel, and other smaller jet-driven watercraft.
 All personnel are in contact with each other by radio transmitters which have the capability of communicating with the City's Police and Fire/Rescue departments.

 Q. What is a "Rip Current?"

 A rip current is a seaward stream.
-It is caused by an excessive amount of water that has come inside a sand bar over which waves have broken shoreward.
-This accumulation of water becomes higher than sea level and flows seaward through deeper areas where waves are not breaking ashore.
+It is caused by an excessive amount of water that has come inside a sand bar over which waves have broken toward the shore.
+This accumulation of water becomes higher than sea level and flows seaward through deeper areas of the sandbar where waves are not breaking ashore.